Loading...

 1. Amalgamated Bank

-Amalgamated Bank is one of the best mortgage lenders out there and is a respectable organization that includes a socially responsible lending policy.
-Amalgamated Bank has been in operation for more than 150 years and is one of the oldest banks in the United States.
+Amalgamated Bank is one of the best mortgage lenders out there and a respectable organization with a socially responsible lending policy.
+It has been in operation for more than 150 years and is one of the oldest banks in the United States.

-Their ethical mortgage loans go beyond offering support for good financial decisions; they also give fair ethical conditions and rates for such loans.
+Their ethical mortgage loans go beyond supporting good financial decisions; they also give fair, ethical conditions and rates for such loans.

-Given its reputation for customer satisfaction and its size, Amalgamated Bank is a great option for first-time buyers as they can provide the right resources to help you get through the mortgage lending process.
-You can apply online for a loan and speak with a loan officer on the same business day.
+Given its reputation for customer satisfaction and its size, Amalgamated Bank is a great option for first-time buyers.
+They can provide the right resources to help you through the mortgage lending process.
+You can apply online and speak with a loan officer on the same business day.

 See Related: Reasons Why Need ESG Investing